9-43/bootstrap-uq-nonlinear-dynamical-system/README.md

 This repository contains a compact independent mini-project on uncertainty-aware parameter inference and prediction for a nonlinear dynamical system.
 The example system is the Van der Pol oscillator.
 The project estimates an unknown model parameter from noisy partial observations and uses parametric bootstrap to propagate parameter uncertainty into future trajectory prediction bands.

-This is a selected public-upload version of the project.
-It is not a full backup of all exploratory files, and it does not claim empirical calibration or repeated-experiment coverage validation.

 ## Overview